 Do autistic teens want weak ties?

 Some autistic adolescents, however, do not fancy these weak ties.
-They avoid the cue in the canteen during break time, they wait for everyone to be gone before they get their bicycle out of the bike shed.
+They avoid the queue in the canteen during break time, they wait for everyone to be gone before they get their bicycle out of the bike shed.
 They also find it difficult to have small talk, thus building up these weak ties.
 It is especially autistic girls who might invest in building up ties, strong or weak, but this can cost a lot of energy that is not necessarily visible from the outside, nor might they feel successful.
 Social camouflaging takes its toll, and stress levels can go up whilst trying to figure out what is expected next, or when is the moment to casually and acceptably walk away.
 Some autistic adolescents do mostly feel safe and comfortable with those whom they share strong ties with, as these interactions are more predictable.
 They feel safe with family, or one close friend, but shy away from weak ties.
 At school, they might avoid eye contact and interactions with others where possible.
 Nevertheless, a quiet, specially designated room at school, where they can be among others who also avoid socially (too) busy environments, might also give these teenagers the opportunity to socially connect at school and possibly develop new ties, either weak or strong.

 Other autistic high school teens, on the other hand, love small talk and are quite proficient in these kinds of conversations, which are usually short, positive, and pleasant.
 Actually, these autistic teens can be very good at it, especially when they share a mutual interest in a certain topic.
 As goes for everyone, with or without autism, a common interest in green energy or horses can put two people who casually meet at the same level.
 In fact, autism might now even be of added value.
 The high level of knowledge that many autistic teens develop when a topic has caught their interest, can be a welcome source of information for someone who is new at the stables and taking his or her first horse riding class.
 Moreover, it will contribute to the new rider’s sense of belonging in this new place.
 For the autistic teen, these kinds of weak ties create an important social network.
 A clear win-win situation.